manywho/experiment-flowbot/README.md

 This experiment is a Slack bot that allows you to run your Boomi Flow apps inside of Slack, using slash commands and interactive messages.

+It makes some assumptions about flow responses, like:

+* If a flow returns a page element, with a single input and single outcome, the input isn't shown and the user's reply is sent as the value, etc.

 ## Running

 The bot is compatible with Heroku, and can be deployed by clicking the button below: